BedrockStreaming/forms/libs/form-builder/README.md

 };
 ```

-### Navigating in a multistep form
+### Navigating in a multi-step form

-To navigate in a form built by the form-builder, the form comes with the redux actions `setNextStep(formId)` & `setPreviousStep(formId)` where the formId is the id of the form located in the config.
+To navigate in a form built by the form-builder, you can use the redux module from [@bedrockstreamin/form-redux](../form-redux/README.md)

+> e.g. `setNextStep(formId)` & `setPreviousStep(formId)` where the formId is the id of the form located in the config.

 The next action is handled in the submit button, everything is handled by the form-builder so there is nothing to do but adding a submit field at every step of a new multistep form.